 Naruto comics and animation were usually not synchronized.
 Although the manga and the animation were produced by the same company, the manga might be released earlier than the animation because the progress of the manga was faster than the animation.
 In addition, there were some differences between the production of comics and animation, such as the quality of the picture, sound effects, and dubbing.
 Therefore, the plot of Naruto manga and anime may be different and there may be a time lag in some cases.

-I'm not sure which novel you're referring to.
-If I can provide more information, I will try my best to answer your questions.
+I'm not sure which animation you're referring to.
+Can you provide more context or a specific title?
+This way, I can better answer your questions.